javaschoolprojectuit/J2EE/README.md

 # J2EE

-#Download: JDBC Driver for MSSQL then add to Tomcat library and project build path.
+#Download: JDBC Driver for MSSQL then add jar file to Tomcat library and project build path.